 2.2.1.
 Textual hybridity in Unveiled

 Unveiled, which is written by Ekrem to narrate her own personal history, is heavily laden with multicultural and multilingual codes.
-To deal with this plurality in a subtle manner, textual hybridity is categorized into four groups, which represent culture-specific factors, respectively cultural expressions and elements, proper nouns, forms of address and idioms.
+To deal with this plurality in a subtle manner, textual hybridity is categorized into four groups, which represent culture-specific factors, respectively cultural expressions and elements, proper nouns, forms of address, and idioms.

 2.2.1.1.
 Cultural expressions and elements

-The concept of culture pertaining to the task of translation is elaborately discussed in translation studies and, various classifications and taxonomies for cultural units have been offered by translation scholars (Newmark 1988; Baker 1992).
-It is noteworthy that different terms are employed by scholars to denominate this concept such as culture-specific items, cultural words and culture-bound concepts.
+The concept of culture pertaining to the task of translation is elaborately discussed in translation studies, and various classifications and taxonomies for cultural units have been offered by translation scholars (Newmark 1988; Baker 1992).
+It is noteworthy that different terms are employed by scholars to denominate this concept, such as culture-specific items, cultural words and culture-bound concepts.
 Each term is so widely encompassing that one can hardly provide a clear-cut definition of the concept.
-Even though Peter Newmark (1988) proposes five categories of cultural words like ecology, material culture, social culture, organizations, customs and ideas, and gestures and habits, he rather eschews from defining the concept of cultural words.
-Aixelà (1996) states that culture-specific items depend on the context of source text and the target text.
-Due to this subjectivity character of cultural aspects, in this paper, cultural items are defined by adopting the principle of being unknown in the target culture (Baker 1992).
-Depending on the corpus, the term cultural expressions refer to traditional sayings of indigenous people which are totally unknown in the target –so to speak US– culture, whereas cultural elements specify goods and objects such as traditional food, clothes etc. In Unveiled, one can observe many instances of cultural expressions and elements but here few of them is tackled with their hybrid features.
+Even though Peter Newmark (1988) proposes five categories of cultural words—ecology; material culture; social culture; organizations, customs and ideas; and gestures and habits—he eschews defining the concept of cultural words.
+Aixelà (1996) states that culture-specific items depend on the context of the source text and the target text.
+Due to this subjective character of cultural aspects, in this paper, cultural items are defined by adopting the principle of being unknown in the target culture (Baker 1992).
+Depending on the corpus, the term “cultural expressions” refers to traditional sayings of indigenous people that are totally unknown in the target—here the US—culture, whereas cultural elements specify goods and objects such as traditional food, clothes etc. In Unveiled, one can observe many instances of cultural expressions and elements, but here a small selection of them are tackled with their hybrid features.

 The first example displays Turkish and English items within the same sentence.
-There isn’t any explanation and/or explicitation regarding the Turkish word vallahi, which is originated from Arabic and an exclamation stating an oath.
+There is no explanation regarding the Turkish word vallahi, which is an oath that originates from Arabic.

 Example 1 (E-1): “Vallahi!
 You were going to have tea without me” (p.
 3)

 Other Turkish sayings (in bold) below (E-2, E-3 and E-4) are explicitated with their English translations, which convey the semantic meaning of Turkish cultural expressions.
-Yet, it must be noted that the word Allah is retained.
+However, it must be noted that the word Allah is retained.
 In E-4, there is a slight orthographic change for the word “alayim”, which is written as alayım in Turkish.

 E-2: “Bereket virsin.
 Let Allah grant plenty.” (p.
 26)